mlpack/mlpack/fastlib/u/pram/mog_l2e/README.txt

  - parameters input to the main:
   --data : this is the file containing the data on which the mixture of gaussians is supposed to be fit.
   --mog_l2e/K : the number of gaussians you want to fit on the data --opt/method : this lets the user choose which optimizer he/she wants to use.
-It is 'NelderMead' for the polytope method, otherwise it defaults to the quasi newton method.
+It is 'NelderMead' for the polytope method, otherwise it defaults to 'QuasiNewton' for the quasi newton method.
   --output : the file into which the estimated parameters of the gaussian mixture are written into, defaults to "output.csv" (the output is in the "pretty-print" format)

 2. mog.h - this is the file that contains the definition of the class MoG.